mcgivrer/minimal/docs/docs/chapter-05-bring_entity_and_its_manager.md

 > **Note:** An internal helper usage will consist in providing a fluent API to the Entity setters.

-As I could have many of those entity on my screen I need to get some clear way to identify it.
-I'll use a generated internal `id` for unicity, and a `name` for developer usage, to get it more humankind, but this name will be defaultly generated.
+As I could have many of those entities on my screen, I need to get some clear way to identify it.
+I'll use a generated internal `id` for unity, and a `name` for developer usage, to get it more humankind, but this name will be default generated.

 ```java